DavidRandallPeters/UnrealEngine/UE4_015_3P-Platformer-A_Setup.md

 ### Work lights

 We *could* work in *Unlit* mode..
-Though, I dunno about you, but I prefer to see things a little more the way they'll look in the end-product.
+Though, I dunno about you, but I prefer to start thinking about art and aesthetic early in the process.
+Given that we're working solo, this is a luxury we can absolutely afford.

 So, if you want to, bring a little lighting in and switch back to *Lit* mode.